Vnon246/SmartSwitch/README.md

 helping us debugging code, or even making your own versions!
 Remember that you are an essential part here

-We hope you learn something new with us, that its what motivate us to keep working and making! :).Also you are free to apport new ideas to the proyect, this is a community proyect made by makers for makers
+We hope you learn something new with us, that is what motivate us to keep working and making! :).Also you are free to apport new ideas to the proyect, this is a community proyect made by makers for makers